faastjs/faast.js/docs/api/faastjs.faastmodule.functions.md

 Arguments and return values have size limitations that vary by provider and mode:

-- AWS: 256KB in queue mode, 6MB in https mode.
+- AWS: 256KB in queue mode, 6MB arguments and 256KB return values in https mode.
 See [AWS Lambda Limits](https://docs.aws.amazon.com/lambda/latest/dg/limits.html)<!-- -->.

 - Google: 10MB in https and queue modes.
 See [Google Cloud Function Quotas](https://cloud.google.com/functions/quotas)<!-- -->.